Kadyrov probably rejects Prigozhin's proposal

 According to him, Russia has increased production enormously in all areas of the armaments industry.
 “In some cases 50 times as much,” Chemezov said.
 Accordingly, the ammunition factories in particular have significantly increased their output.

 However, Russian military bloggers recently reported that the units at the front were suffering from a lack of ammunition.
-Chemezov, who is considered a close confidante of Kremlin chief Vladimir Putin, also said that Russia would produce 300 new attack helicopters by the end of the year.
+Chemezov, who is considered a close confidant of Kremlin chief Vladimir Putin, also said that Russia would produce 300 new combat helicopters by the end of the year.
 That’s about the amount the Ukrainian military says they’ve shot down since the war began.

 Ukraine News: New offensive in summer 2023?